 Tip: To be successful with AF1, you’ll need to be comfortable with undertaking calculations, so practice doing these before the exam for the 3 key personal taxes.
 In particular, make sure you are comfortable with undertaking an income tax calculation which includes things like the treatment of a VCT, benefits in kind, and pension contributions.

 I’ll mention the types of question that are used in AF1.
-In the October 2019 paper, the following instructions (or verbs) were used:
+In the April 2022 paper, the following instructions (or verbs) were used:

 Tip: In the AF1 exam, the instruction is the examiner telling you what to do.
 List or state does not need any amplification; a couple of words or short sentence will be fine.

-Tip: Over half of this paper needed you to describe or explain.
+Tip: Over two-thirds of this paper needed you to describe or explain.
 With this type of question, the examiner wants you to show what you know, and link this back to the information you have been given.
 A one or two word answer will not be enough to score well.

 Past performance isn’t a guide to future performance.
 We know this just like we know that a technical exam like AF1 will test across the broad syllabus.
 Although some of the broad areas that will be tested can be predicted in advance, they will also test some more peripheral areas of the syllabus.